 For more information see PNZC website here and infographic here.

 RWE Community Funding in Wales

-RWE Renewables is also proud to be the champion for a brand new supply chain cluster in the North Wales and North West region called The Offshore Energy Alliance which directly links to commitments made as part of The Offshore Wind Sector Deal.
+RWE is also proud to be the champion for a brand new supply chain cluster across the North Wales and North West of England region called The Offshore Energy Alliance which directly links to commitments made as part of The Offshore Wind Sector Deal.
 The cluster ‘flies the flag’ for local businesses raising awareness of upcoming opportunities in a range of low carbon energy sectors in a timely way, with the aim of increasing local participation and content.
-In addition, we support skills and diversity initiatives in the region including an apprenticeship scheme and involvement in a new engineering centre at Coleg Llandrillo.